Ireland Retirement Visa (D-Reside / Stamp 0): Apply with Expert Help

 To find out how we can help you apply, advice on your visa, or an assessment of your eligibility, contact us today at (+353) 061 518 025.

 Foreign nationals from non-visa-required countries can visit Ireland and stay for up to 90 days without needing a visa, while those from visa-required countries can obtain a Short-Stay C visa.
 However, if you are thinking of long-term retirement in Ireland, you will need a Long Stay ‘D’ Retirement visa that allows you to stay in the country for the long term.
-The Irish Retirement visa allows foreign nationals who are financially dependent to retire to Ireland for more than 90 days.
+The Irish Retirement visa allows foreign nationals who are financially independent to retire to Ireland for long-term stays exceeding 90 days.

 The D Reside visa is only necessary for those who are from visa-required countries.
 Those from other countries can apply for a Conditional Letter of Offer and an Agreement Form for permission to retire to Ireland.